junglesta/wherenodoctor/_posts/2016-01-01-01-home-cures-and-popular-beliefs.md

 >**No home cure for poisonous bites (whether from snakes, scorpions, spiders, or other poisonous animals) has much effect beyond that of the healing power of belief.**

 For snakebite it is usually better to use modern treatment.
 Be prepared: obtain ‘antivenoms’ or ‘serums’ for poisonous bites before you need them ([see page 387](#page-387)).
 Do not wait until it is too late.

 # [4](#page-4)
+{:.no_toc}

-## BELIEFS THAT CAN MAKE PEOPLE SICK
+# BELIEFS THAT CAN MAKE PEOPLE SICK

 **The power of belief can help heal people.
 But it can also harm them.** If a person believes strongly enough that something will hurt him, his own fear can make him sick.
 For example:

 Once I was called to see a woman who had just had a miscarriage and was still bleeding a little.
 There was an orange tree near her house.
 So I suggested she drink a glass of orange juice.
 (Oranges have vitamin C which helps strengthen blood vessels.)
-She drank it—even though she was afraid it would harm her.
+She drank it, even though she was afraid it would harm her.

 Her fear was so great that soon she became very ill.
 I examined her, but could find nothing physically wrong.